 Setting up the referral workflow from your CRM

-If you are using a CRM or a similar sales software, you ought to set up workflows that prompt your sales team at the right time to reach out to customers, especially when it comes to referrals.
+If you are using CRM software or similar sales software, you ought to set up workflows that prompt your sales team at the right time to reach out to customers, especially when it comes to referrals.

-How to Create a Referral Flow from Hubspot Step-by-Step
+How to Create a Customer Referral Program from Hubspot Step-by-Step

 Step 1: Create a referral form in Hubspot and test it.